Jonosenior/codewars/README.md

   Using #tr allows for a much more concise solution, with no need to convert the input string to an array:
         dna.tr("ACTG", "TGAC")

+## 7-Kyu - Jaden Casing Strings

+  Challenge: capitalize the first letter of each word in a string.

+  Solution: The solution is straightforward (convert the string to an array, iterate over each word-element to capitalize the first character, then convert back to a string).

+  Notes: Taking a cue from highly-ranked solutions on CodeWars, I passed the #map method a proc argument with the neat Ruby shorthand ('&:capitalize').
+This is more concise than explicitly calling .capitalize in a block, as I did in the original.
+I'll try to remember to use this shortcut from now on.